 To mash the potatoes and thicken up the sausage and potato soup, I used one of my favorite kitchen tools called the Smood.
 It is a cool and easy to use and clean masher.
 I used it to mash everything including the avocado I used in my avocado mask recipe.Print

-Tucson Italian Sausage Potato Soup with Kale
+Tucson Italian Sausage and Kale Soup

 This hearty Italian Sausage Potato Soup is the perfect dinner soup recipe that the entire family will love.
 It is published in the Simple Kitchen Cookbook by The Slow Roasted Italian.

 - Method: Stovetop

 - 1 -1 lb, package of hot Italian sausage, casing removed

 - 6 cups reduced sodium chicken stock